 Even boots with some type of flaw that will not allow them to pass military quality controls are superior to commercially manufactured boots in nearly any instance.

 Look the boots over carefully, and not only try them on but walk around the store in them for a while, rolling back on your heels, standing on your tiptoes, and stepping up onto a chair or bench to test them out before purchasing.

 If the only thing really wrong with the condition of the boots involves laces or a food pad, those can be easily and economically replaced.

 Military-grade boots will protect your feet, keeping them both warm and dry, far better than pricey hiking boots from an outdoors store.

 These boots are typically comprised of a nylon mesh upper to allow your feet to breathe but make the boots more durable over time, with the bulk of the remainder of the boots being comprised of a thick and durable leather.

 The knife section at military surplus stores is one of my personal favorites – you just never know what you will find there.
 Knives will range in not just style but size and intended use as well.

-The recent find pictured included a quality compass top that unscrewed with a well in the handle large enough to store a little kindling finger saw, some emergency fishing line, sinkers, and hooks, as well as some “waterproof” matches.
+The recent find below included a quality compass top that unscrewed with a well in the handle large enough to store a little kindling finger saw, some emergency fishing line, sinkers, and hooks, as well as some “waterproof” matches.

 There are combat knives that once belonged to Marines and Airmen that were built to hold and edge and kill – but not necessarily created for incredibly long term use.